theuerc/Website/gitpod/docs/references/gitpod-yml.md

 Define workspace core dump behavior.

-In most cases, this is not needed, but it is a valuable feature to debug C++ and other languages like Rust, Python, or node.js when debugging add-ons.
+For most cases, setting the `coreDump` property is not required.
+However, it can be a valuable feature to debug C++, or when debugging add-ons in Rust, Python, or node.js.

 <div class="overflow-x-auto">